atljeremy/NotificationQueue/README.md

 NotificationHandler
 -------------------

-All `Notification`'s must be handled by a `Notificationhandler`. `NotificationHandler` is simply a protocol that you will have your objects conform to if they should be responsible for handling `Notifiation`'s.
+All `Notification`'s must be handled by a `NotificationHandler`. `NotificationHandler` is simply a protocol that you will have your objects conform to if they should be responsible for handling `Notifiation`'s.
 Here's a simple example of how to conform to the `NotificationHandler` protocol.
-Here's a simple example of how to conform to the NotificationHandler
 ```swift
 class SomeViewController: UIViewController, NotificationHandler {